rticommunity/rtiperftest/srcDoc/examples.rst

     }

 - **register_custom_type_data**:
-    This function is used to set your data before being register.
+    This function is used to set your data before being registered.
 It is only required for key types.
-The user will set the key field of the data, base on the key input.
-There is a one to one mapping between an input key and an instance.
+Set the key filed of the data based on the key input.
+    There is a one-to-one mapping between an input key and an instance.
     The function takes two arguments:

-        - A reference to the customer type data.
+        - A reference to custom type data.
         - A specific number unique for every key.

 ::